Alex-ABPerson/ABPaint/README.md

 NOTE: RIGHT NOW, BITMAPS ARE NOT SUPPORTED

 People have bitmaps everywhere and they will want to take existing bitmaps or put something into a Bitmap to achieve a certain effect.
-And that's fine - there are lots of traditional bitmap tools for you to use.
+That's fine - there are lots of traditional bitmap tools for you to use.

 Here are some bitmap tools the program has:
-- "Bitmap Selection Tool" which allows you to drag a selection
+- Bitmap Selection Tool - which allows you to drag a selection
-- "Magic Wand Tool" which allows you to select an area with a color in one single click!
+- Magic Wand Tool - which allows you to select an area with a color in one single click!

-You don't have to use Bitmaps but if you have to or want to for a certain thing you can do so.
+You don't have to use Bitmaps but if you have to (or want to for a certain thing) you can do so.

 #### Advantages of bitmaps over vectors: